-The Seagate—a luxury hotel in Delray Beach, Florida—has unveiled a multimillion-dollar, property-wide renovation.
-The refresh impacted the lobby, 157 guestrooms and suites, event spaces, pool, beach club, and dining outlets.
+The Seagate Hotel, Golf & Beach Club—the first Autograph Collection property in Delray Beach, Florida—has unveiled a $55 million property-wide renovation.
+The refresh covered the lobby, 157 guestrooms and suites, event spaces, pool, beach club, and dining outlets.

 Led by Brooklyn, New York-based firm Watts & Dray, the transformation marks the property’s first major update since opening 15 years ago.